AlexandarEsber/ToDO/README.md

 # Exercise 2

-## Alexander Esber - 3725081
+Alexandar Esber - 3725081
-### Programmentwicklung II - Wintersemester 2024/25
+Programmentwicklung II - Wintersemester 2024/25

 ---

 ## Project Overview
 This project is the second exercise for **Programmentwicklung II**.
-The backend can be found under the `/api` directory.
+The backend can be found under the `/api` directory and the frontend in the `/frontend` directory.

 ---